 Fostering Productive Dialogue

 A bedrock of premier universities and campus life is participating in productive dialogue while fostering understanding and empathy for one another.
-As we consider the teaching and research mission of our university and the importance of having difficult conversations to advance this mission, we are launching more programming and resources to help foster productive understanding, communication, and dialogue among members of our community.
+We are launching more programming and resources to help foster productive understanding, communication, and dialogue among members of our community.

 Educational Programming